 Those include:

-The above companies make professional dress forms with a variety of options including collapsible shoulder, base plate and castors for a more stability over the tripod leg style and even attachable arms can be included too.
+The above companies make professional dress forms with a variety of options including collapsible shoulders, a base plate and castors for a more stability over the tripod leg style and even attachable arms can be included too.

 If you’re a fashion designer planning on a lot of drape and contour as part of your design process, one of the above brands would be a great choice, but note that second hand are always an option.
 Ebay is one location where I’ve seen Kennett & Lindsell and Morplan dress forms available at a reduced price.